Julian Brazier: Parliamentary career

+Brazier campaigns for a reduction in immigration; pointing to pressures on housing, infrastructure, education, and the wages of low-paid workers.
 During the run up to the 2016 EU membership referendum, Julian Brazier was in favour of leaving the EU.

 Towards the end of the Lebanese Civil War, Brazier visited Beirut and Lebanese president Michel Aoun, while the city was besieged by Syrian occupation forces.
 In 1996 he returned, organising the British delegation to an Anglo-Lebanese conference on Freedom and Democracy held in defiance of the Syrian-backed regime but attended by the UK and US ambassadors.
 He later returned in 2006 as UK representative at an international protest against the treatment of Lebanese lawyer, Dr Muhamad Mugraby, who had exposed the arrest and illegal detentions during the Syrian-dominated era.

-Brazier consistently voted against bills furthering LGBT rights, including equaling the age of consent, civil partnerships and scrapping the controversial Section 28 act, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship".
+Brazier consistently voted against bills furthering LGBT rights, including equalling the age of consent, civil partnerships and scrapping the controversial Section 28 act, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship".
 He opposed the legalisation of same-sex marriage, saying that it would "undermine a treasured institution and could have unforeseen consequences".
-Brazier was also quoted as saying, "We shouldn’t allow an institution of this importance to be re-defined simply to meet a rights agenda".
+Brazier was also quoted as saying, "We shouldn't allow an institution of this importance to be re-defined simply to meet a rights agenda".

-Because of his earlier career, Brazier has a special interest in the armed forces and was an advocate of military issues in the House of Commons.
-He was also a member of the Public Bill Committee for the Defence Reform Act 2014.
-In 2010, Brazier was appointed by Prime Minister David Cameron as a member of a three person commission to plan the future of Britain's reserve armed forces.
-This reported in July 2011, providing a blueprint which was subsequent largely adopted by the government in its 2013 white paper.
-In May 2014, he was one of eight candidates for the chairmanship of the House of Commons Defence Select Committee.
-Although unsuccessful, he came third on the first round, and was eliminated after six rounds of voting.
-He served as a member of the committee from 2010 to 2014, when he was appointed Minister for Reserves at the Ministry of Defence.